The roll-out of on-board cameras on 1 November 2019

 - Types of vessels and area chosen

 - Collecting footage from on-board cameras

 A key aim for this 1 November roll-out of on-board cameras is to verify any interactions with critically endangered Māui dolphins.

 The area chosen includes the highest density of Māui dolphin distribution, as well as some low-density areas and potential habitat.
 This West Coast North Island area lies between Whanganui and Kaitaia (General Fisheries Statistical Fishing Areas 40 to 42, 45, and 46).

 Coastal set netting poses the highest fisheries risk to Māui dolphins.
 Trawling poses the second-highest risk, with captures of Hector’s dolphins being reported from the South Island.

-So on-board camera regulations have been applied to 28 vessels that reported fishing in this defined West Coast North Island area during the 2017/18 fishing year, and are:
+On-board camera regulations have been applied to 28 vessels that reported fishing in this defined West Coast North Island area during the 2017/18 fishing year.
+These are:

 - set netters of 8 metres or more.